 Cocaine is still one of the most common recreational drugs used in Monmouth County.
 It has even regained its popularity among the young professionals over the years.
 What people do not realize is that the crime of possessing cocaine in New Jersey is a third degree felony offense.
 Not only is a Defendant subject to incarceration if convicted but they will also be scarred with a felony criminal record and slapped with a fine up to $35,000.
 This type of conviction could have rather significant collateral consequences as well.
 A felony criminal drug possession record could hinder someone’s ability obtain or maintain employment and it could also cost some their professional licenses.
 To speak to one of our Monmouth County criminal defense attorneys today about your options please give us a call at (732) 858-6959.
 These are very serious charges and should not be taken lightly.

-Need Lawyer for Cocaine Charge in Freehold NJ
+Need Lawyer for Cocaine Charge in Middletown NJ

 The governing statute in New Jersey for the unlawful possession of cocaine is N.J.S.A.
 2C:35-10a.
 Before a Defendant can be convicted of possessing cocaine in Monmouth County, the State must prove beyond a reasonable doubt that the Defendant either knowingly or purposely, obtained or possessed the controlled dangerous substance (the cocaine).